 A fetus is human, but not a person.
 Because person implies you have a life, you have a future, you are doing things and learning things, you have (knowable) attributes and personality (idk that part is hard to explain in words).
 When a baby is born it becomes a person because it has been born into this world and they are now going through life. (did that answer the question idk)

-This abortion advocate stumbled all over the place to justify why a ‘fetus’ was not a person minutes before their birth but magically becomes a person following their birth.
+This abortion champion stumbled all over the place to justify why a ‘fetus’ was not a person minutes before their birth but magically becomes a person following their birth.

 - Must have a life (fetus – check; newborn – check)